fatGNU/input-fields/README.md

+This collection of subclasses of the `InputField` class all use `bootstrap-css` for styling.
+Make sure to install version 4 and above before use.

 ## input-field collection of sub-components

 All components with input field will submit their field names as the field names and \